bryon82/SailwindRadRefinements/README.md

 * On compasses, text that shows the direction the compass is facing in cardinal directions and/or degrees.
 * On quadrants when inspecting, text that shows the angle read.

+## Other Refinements

+* You can break an empty crate, tobacco box, candle box, or standard size barrel into firewood with a knife.
+* When looking at a crate that has been opened, you can see how many items are in the crate.

 ## Configurable

 * Enable or disable: inventory swap, quick map, quick slots, crate item description, clock global time text, clock local time text, compass reading while held,  compass cardinal direction text, compass degrees text, quadrant text.